PanicStation.org

 Scope note

-These are first steps to stabilise the situation, return property safely, and prevent irreversible mistakes.
-If there’s a deduction from wages, withheld pay, or a formal pre-action letter, you may need specialist employment/legal advice.
+These are first steps only: stabilise the situation, return property safely, keep proof, and avoid rushed commitments.
+If wages are withheld, a deduction is made, court papers arrive, or there is a formal pre-action letter, later decisions may need specialist employment or legal help.

 Important note